nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 `nautobot-server pre_migrate`

++/- 1.6.3
+    Added permission constraint checks to the list of pre-migration checks.

 Performs pre-migration validation checks for Nautobot 2.0.

 If the Nautobot 1.X instance cannot be upgraded, this command will exit uncleanly making it suitable for use in continuous integration workflows.